Tropical update: Flood concern along Gulf Coast; two Atlantic systems to watch

 Stubborn Ex-Nicholas continues to stall

 Nicholas was a hurricane when it made landfall Sunday night southwest of Galveston, Tex.
-Since then, it degenerated into a juiced-up tropical storm that dropped up to 14 inches of rain in Texas and over half a foot in Louisiana, Mississippi, Alabama, Florida and South Carolina.
+Then, it degenerated into a juiced-up tropical storm that dropped up to 14 inches of rain in Texas and more than half a foot in Louisiana, Mississippi, Alabama, Florida and South Carolina.

 Despite the system having been parked inland for days, it’s still appearing on weather maps.
-Its winds are virtually nonexistent and it isn’t even a tropical depression, and the straggling system isn’t exhibiting any spin visible on satellite.
-A lobe of dry air is approaching from southeast Oklahoma though, which could clash with the humid air and further amplify rainfall.
+Its winds are virtually nonexistent — it isn’t even a tropical depression — and the straggling system isn’t exhibiting any spin visible on satellite.
+A lobe of dry air is approaching from southeast Oklahoma, though, which could clash with the humid air and further amplify rainfall.

 Most spots might see another inch or two, but soils can’t handle much additional rainfall.
-Flash flood watches span much of the Interstate 10 corridor on Louisiana, Mississippi and Alabama, including places like New Orleans, Gulfport-Biloxi and Mobile.
+Flash flood watches span much of the Interstate 10 corridor in Louisiana, Mississippi and Alabama, including places like New Orleans, Gulfport-Biloxi and Mobile.

 Waveland, Miss., has received more than 110 inches of rain for the year; that’s roughly twice the average amount of rain through mid-September.